effective behaviour therapy: boost social skills today

 Therapists use exposure therapy to help teens gradually face their fears—like speaking in class or joining groups—starting with less intimidating steps.
 Over time, this reduces anxiety as teens realize they can manage these situations.

 Cognitive techniques also address negative thoughts that drive anxiety.
-By challenging and replacing these with more realistic ones, behavior therapy helps teens break the cycle of fear and avoidance, build friendships, and engage more fully in life.
+By challenging and replacing these with more realistic ones, behaviour therapy helps teens break the cycle of fear and avoidance, build friendships, and engage more fully in life.

 Adults with Communication Challenges

 Communication challenges aren’t limited to kids or teens—many adults also struggle to express themselves or understand others.
 These issues can affect careers, relationships, self-esteem, and are sometimes linked to mental health disorders.
-Behavior therapy, especially with cognitive techniques, offers practical solutions.
+Behaviour therapy, especially with cognitive techniques, offers practical solutions.

 For adults, therapy often targets workplace social skills like participating in meetings, giving presentations, or networking.
 Therapists help clients recognize and reframe negative thoughts that fuel communication anxiety, such as fear of judgment.